YazeedHamdan1201133/netflix-movie-data-wrangling/README.md

 ## 🔧 Project Workflow

 ### 1. Data Gathering

-- Downloaded and imported two datasets:
-  - `movies_metadata.csv`
+This step involved collecting the two primary datasets used in the project:

+#### 📦 Movie Metadata Dataset
-  - `netflix_titles.csv`
+- **Source**: Kaggle
+- **Access Method**: Kaggle API
+After downloading, it was unzipped and the file `movies_metadata.csv` was extracted and loaded using `pandas.read_csv()`.

+## 📺 Netflix Titles Dataset

+- **Source**: Local file (assumed to be manually downloaded or provided)
+- **Access Method**: Direct read from CSV using `pandas.read_csv()`

+## 🗃️ File Handling Notes

+- The working directory was explicitly set to access the files.
+- After loading the movie metadata, a raw copy was saved as `raw_movies_metadata.csv` to preserve the original version before cleaning.
+- The Netflix dataset (`netflix_titles.csv`) was read and displayed for preview.

+This structured and repeatable gathering approach ensures transparency and reproducibility for future work.

+---

-### 2. Data Assessment
+## 2. Data Assessment

-- Assessed both datasets visually and programmatically to identify:
+Assessed both datasets visually and programmatically to identify:

 - Missing values
 - Incorrect data types
 - Duplicates
 - Inconsistencies

+---

-### 3. Data Cleaning
+## 3. Data Cleaning

 - Addressed missing and null values
 - Converted data types where needed (e.g., budget and revenue fields)
 - Removed duplicates
 - Standardized and normalized relevant fields (e.g., movie titles for joining datasets)

+---

-### 4. Data Merging
+## 4. Data Merging

 - Cleaned datasets were merged using movie titles and release years as keys.
 - A final clean dataset was created for analysis purposes.

 ---